surma/surma.dev/content/things/streams-for-reactive-programming.md

   <figcaption>DoF Tool uses ows to process user input</figcaption>
 </figure>

 As any self-respecting web developer who technically had other, more pressing responsibilities, I procrastinated by writing my own app.
 The tool that came out of this effort is called [DoF Tool].
-Another uninspiring name.
-DoF Tool is [open source][dof source] and makes use of [observables-with-streams][ows] for all of the UI and user interactions. ows is highly tree-shakable, so it should be used with a bundler.
+Another uninspired name.
+DoF Tool is [open source][dof source] and makes use of [observables-with-streams][ows] for all of the UI and user interactions.
+The ows module is highly tree-shakable, so it should be used with a bundler.
 For DoF Tool I’m using [Rollup].
 However, if you just want to take ows for a quick spin to try it out, you can include it from a CDN like [JSDelivr] as one big bundle:

 ```html
 <script src="https://cdn.jsdelivr.net/npm/observables-with-streams@latest/dist/really-big-bundle.js"></script>